Reply 1997

-The series is one of the highest-rated Korean dramas in cable television history, and has garnered praise from audiences and critics for being well-researched, refreshing, genuine, and full of humor and heart.
+The series was one of the highest-rated Korean dramas in cable television history.
+It garnered praise from audiences and critics for being well-researched and full of humor and heart.

-Summary
+Synopsis

 Set in 1997, the series follows female high school student Sung Shi-won (Jung Eun-ji), who idolizes boyband H.O.T, and the lives of her five high school friends.
 As a teen, Shi-won was obsessed with a boy band.
 Now 33 years old, Shi-won and her friends are reliving their memories at their high school reunion.